dhidas/id09-1_CDI_ivu18_2.4m/README.md

 ### Motor_[1-4].pmh
 This contains all of the motor setup for each motor.
 There is some definition of Motor[9] at the bottom of Motor_1.pmh which is only for testing purposes and one can ignore or test with.

+*WARNING*: Currntly motors are setup to use PFM and the need to be switched to +/-10V DAC according to the schematic before testing with a servo amplified.
+Also, the tuning must be completely redone for this setup.

 ### gates.pmh
 All hardware gates (umac cards) are setup here.
 This includes the motor controller cards, BiSS-C cards, MACRO card.